meg-gutshall/meg-gutshall.github.io/_posts/2019-03-12-creating_rxeactions.markdown

 ### Users Controller

 The `UsersController` handles all HTTP requests that call on the `User` model object.
 The post users route accepts information from the signup form.
 If the input is valid, a new user is then created based on that input and the user is logged in and redirected to their dashboard.
 If not, they're returned to the signup form with an error message corresponding to the invalid input.
 This controller also has routes to render the user dashboard page, edit the user's information, and save those edits if they are valid.
-In addition, the `UsersController` has its own helper method that relies on `current_user`, one of the helper methods in `ApplicationController`&mdash;a great example of the magic of inheritance at work!
+In addition, the `UsersController` has its own helper method that relies on `current_user`, one of the helper methods in `ApplicationController`-a great example of the magic of inheritance at work!

 ### Medications Controller